This module is a Pathway Approved Option for Theory, North American & World Pathways and a Distributional Requirement for the English Pathway

 W. G. Sebald, The Rings of Saturn (New Directions)

 In most cases you can purchase or access these texts in either paperback or e-reader form.
-Auxiliary readings are available as pdfs on the module forum.
+Auxiliary readings are available as pdfs or epubs on the module forum.

 Assessment is by the following: